caendesilva/php-directory-listing/README.md

 An index.html file will be created in the current directory.
 Warning: this will overwrite any existing index.html file.

-Tip: you may want to pin the download to a specific commit SHA instead of the latest master version.
+Tip: You may want to pin the download to a specific commit SHA instead of the latest master version.

 ### Dynamic live listing